-US House passes Iran war powers resolution in rare moment of Trump backlash
+US House passes Iran war powers resolution in rare pushback against Trump

 Representative Shontel Brown of Ohio, meanwhile, underscored the constitutional issues raised by Trump’s war, as well as its cost.

-“Congress holds the power to declare war—not the executive branch,” she said in a post.
+“Congress holds the power to declare war — not the executive branch,” she said in a post.
 “After months of chaos, higher costs, and wasted resources, it is time to end Trump’s costly war in Iran NOW.”

-The Iran war has been costly to the US, with the Pentagon estimating in May that $29bn has been spent so far.
+The war on Iran has been costly for the US, with the Pentagon estimating in May that $29bn had been spent so far.

-Some analysts consider that an undercount, though.
+Some analysts consider this an undercount, though.
 In April, a public finance expert at Harvard University projected that the price tag could soar to more than $1 trillion.

 There are also concerns that the war has cost the US in terms of military preparedness.